bookofproofs/bookofproofs.github.io/_sources/history/18th-century/spence.md

 **William Spence** was a Scottish mathematician who worked on logarithmic functions.

 ### Mathematical Profile (Excerpt):
-* Their son William was born on the last day of July 1777 and was baptised a few days later on 4 August.
 * In the summer, together with his friends, Spence went fishing or looking for birds' nests.
 * As he grew up Spence turned from reading adventure stories to reading biography and history.
-* After leaving school, Spence went to Glasgow where he lodged with Mr Struthers, a friend of his father, while he learnt the skills of being a manufacturer.
 * Eventually Spence gave up learning business skills and devoted himself entirely to the study of science.
 * some half dozen or fewer of my companions formed a monthly society, at the instigation of William Spence.
 * The essays of William Spence were very astronomical, we thought them profound; they were all about planets and comets, the cosmogony of the earth, the infinite divisibility of matter, and the boundless of nature, premundane space; any thing of this world was too gross to enter into his speculative theories.